Bounded Exponential Sums with Multiplicative Coefficients: Abstract

 \section{Abstract}

-We investigate when the exponential sum $\sum_{n \leq x}f(n)e^{2 \pi i n \al}$ is bounded, for a multiplicative function $f$ and $\al \in \R$.
-We show that under certain natural assumptions, this exponential sum is bounded only when $f$ closely resembles a periodic function.
-For completely multiplicative functions or those taking only finitely many values, we obtain sharper classification results, including a full classification (up to a measure-zero set of $\al$) in the completely multiplicative case.
+We investigate when the exponential sum $S_f(x,\alpha) := \sum_{n\le x}f(n)\e(n\alpha)$ is bounded, for a multiplicative function $f$ and $\alpha\in\mathbb{R}$.
+We show that under natural assumptions, $S_f(x,\alpha)$ is bounded only when $f$ is very close to a twisted Dirichlet character $\chi(n)n^{it}$.
+We obtain sharper classification results for functions that are completely multiplicative or take only finitely many values, including a complete classification in the case when $f$ is completely multiplicative and $\al$ is irrational.
+We also prove a stronger classification under the assumption that the sum is bounded for a positive measure set of $\alpha$.